 - Location: Where a nest is located gives a clue for the identity of its occupants.
 Is the nest in a cavity such as a birdhouse or hollow tree, or is it on a cliff, in a low shrub, directly on the ground or high in a tree?
 Some birds, such as wrens, are also well known for nesting in unusual locations, such as inside a piece of clothing on a clothesline or in a hanging basket of flowers on a porch.

 - Size: The size of a nest is a good clue for the size of the birds that use it.
 Larger birds generally have larger nests.
-Some small birds that regularly have large broods of 5-6 eggs or more may also build larger than expected nests to accommodate the space needs of their growing hatchlings.
+Some small birds that regularly have large broods of 5 to 6 eggs or more may also build larger than expected nests to accommodate the space needs of their growing hatchlings.

 - Materials: Birds use a wide variety of nesting materials, but most species prefer certain materials to construct their nest.
 A nest composed mainly of grasses and lined with feathers will be made by a different species than a nest that may be the same size and shape but is built of twigs and moss.
 Sticks, mud, yarn, pebbles, trash, snakeskin, spider silk, lichen, rootlets, and fur are other common nesting materials.